SouthGreenPlatform/VcfHunter/tutorial_DnaSeqVariantCalling.md

 A - Variant calling
 -------------------

-Because different mapping tools are needed to perfom the mapping depending on the type of data (DNA), two different pipeline shoold be use for read mapping and post mapping processing.

-### Variant calling

 a - Mapping of the DNA reads: In this step, reads are aligned against the reference sequence using BWA mem algorithm